 Tip 3 | Energy screen

 Deploy your energy screen to prevent heat emission and hence cold heads which can lead to a growth restriction for your plants.
-Additionally, by using your energy screen humidity transfer characteristics in the most optimal way you will decrease energy consumption, and above all increase you greenhouse climate homogeneity.
+Additionally, by using your energy screen humidity transfer characteristics in the most optimal way you will decrease energy consumption, and above all increase your greenhouse climate homogeneity.

 Tip 4 | Plant temperature sensor

 “What’s get measured gets managed!”.
-Use an infra-red sensor in order to measure your plant temperature and test how your canopy reacts according to the actions/controls that you make.
+Use an infrared sensor in order to measure your plant temperature and test how your canopy reacts according to the actions/controls that you make.

 Tip 5 | Irrigation

 Do not over-irrigate.
-Definitely, due to low radiation levels, transpiration rate is being reduced.
-Therefore, by supplying water to your plants according to the evaporation energy or radiation levels will support your root zone to maintain the optimal water content and oxygen levels.
+Definitely, due to low radiation levels, the transpiration rate is being reduced.
+Therefore, supplying water to your plants according to the evaporation energy or radiation levels will support your root zone to maintain the optimal water content and oxygen levels.

 Tip 6 | Irrigation water temperature

 Monitor your root zone temperature.
-There are several cases of greenhouses that water basins are being placed outside.
-This means that irrigation water is directly being affected by outside conditions.
+There are several cases of greenhouses where water basins are being placed outside.
+This means that irrigation water is directly affected by outside conditions.
 In case of low temperatures that could result in a root zone temperature of lower than 15°C. This can create limited water uptake to the plants and condensation on plant parts.